dgaydukov/cert-aws/sa/files/sa.md

 * http - always use http
 * https - always use https
 * Match Viewer - use same protocol as user use to communicate with cf (so if user request object form cf using http then use http)
+File compression:
+* to speed up page load your can configure cf to compress files (cf use viewer http header `Accept-Encoding` to determine to which type to compress file)
+* if you use custom origin, you can configure it to compress files, if cf get file with `Content-Encoding` set, then it won't compress it second time and just pass it
+* to activate it set `Compress Objects Automatically` to `yes` (it turned off by default).
+Also activate compress in cache policy, take a look at `sa/cloudformation/cf-cache-policy.yml`
+* cf compress files using gzip/brotli formats, if viewer support both cf would use brotli

 ###### Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.